Millennial Parents: Changing Parenting Style for the Better

 Plus, our culture doesn’t make it easy for new parents.
 Moms and dads pay a chunk of their wages toward health insurance and child care.
-And, unlike Canadian or Swedish moms (among others) who are rewarded with several months of paid leave, US mamas are often pressured to jump back to work after just a few weeks of recovery.
+And, unlike Canadian or Swedish parents (among others) who are rewarded with several months of paid leave, US mamas are often pressured to jump back to work after just a few weeks of recovery.

 When both partners work, they often put as much time into caregiving as they do breadwinning.
-Housework and childrearing are now “teamwork,” but that means they both increasingly feel the pain of “juggling it all.”
-And single parents, are squeezed even more!
+Housework and child rearing are now “teamwork,” but that means they both increasingly feel the pain of “juggling it all.”
+And single parents are squeezed even more!

 In spite of it all, millennial parents aren’t skimping on time with their kids.
 “Modern lifestyles and demands make it hard for families to have quality time together,” states the Modern Parents Report, published by Cassandra, the leading research firm on youth culture.
 “Moms and dads are making it a priority and devising new ways to feel connected to their kids.”

 Today’s parents have a ton on their plates.
 Working full-time + coaching the T-Ball + baking Pinterest-worthy macarons for the school fundraiser (from scratch, with organic ingredients, of course!) demonstrates the super-hero determination of today’s millennials.

 But perhaps the biggest challenge of all is that most modern parents are doing all of this, all alone.